asallaram/cbb-archetypes/README.md

     - Combo G- Guards with 10-15% assist rate but had above 40% shooting in either 2P or 3P shooting(at least 50 shots taken).
       - Lots of shooting guards fit into this criteria along with some play-making small forwards.
     - Wing G- Guards that didn't fit the criteria of Pure PG, Scoring PG, or Combo G.
-      - Largely shooting guards that rarely passed the ball.
+      - Primarily off-ball guards with low assist rates.
     - Wing F- Small Forwards and Power Forwards classified as wings by ESPN.
       - Largely 3 and D players that ESPN classified as wings.
     - Stretch 4- Power Forwards that took at least 50 3's.